petersenpeter/CellExplorer/docs/datastructure/expandability.md

 {:toc}

 ### Your own numeric or string metrics
 You can add your own metrics either as numeric values or string arrays.
 String arrays allow you to group your data by the unique strings set within features, and can be plotted in discrete values.
-All features in the cell metrics are automatically available in the cell inspector if they contain N values (N: number of cells).
+All features in the cell metrics are automatically available in CellExplorer if they contain N values (N: number of cells).

 ### Use the data containers
 The cell mentrics processing script `ProcessCellMetrics` will automatically detect container files: `*.events.mat`, `*.manipulation.mat`, `*.cellinfo.mat`